Salomon Sense Mantra 3 Review Facts

 With a functional stability platform and the shoe’s OS Tendon technology, which helps to correct motion imbalances, the Sense Mantra 3 SHOULD be marketed as a terrific starter shoe, the reason being that it provides the right amount of support and stability while the shoe’s structure serves as a teaching tool for guiding newer runners to developing a better running form from the start.

 The heel height measures 15 mm and the forefoot height measures 9mm.
-The difference results in a drop measurement of 6mm, which is great news for runners with mid foot landings or anyone looking to improve in this area.
+The difference results in a drop measurement of 6mm, which is great news for runners with midfoot landings or anyone looking to improve in this area.
 Low drops are typical of low profile shoes which have closer and harder contact with the ground, but that is not the case with the Sense Mantra 3.
 Its soft and cushioned midsole is elevated enough from the ground so that runners won’t experience direct contact with the ground.
-However, some of the same benefits from minimalist trainers is present in terms of mechanics.
+However, some of the same benefits from minimalist trainers are present in terms of mechanics.

 • Wet Contragrip Outsole

-• Sensifit System for secure fit
+• Sensifit System for a secure fit

 • Hybrid road/trail shoe